HenriqueCarvalho/workspace_android/README.md

 ********* ********* ********* ********* ********* ********* ********* *********
-    HERE YOU CAN SEE ALL MY ANDROID APPS THAT I BUILT THIS SEMESTER
+    HERE YOU CAN SEE ALL MY ANDROID APPS
 ********* ********* ********* ********* ********* ********* ********* *********